 - Affirmation reinforces someone’s sense of self

-- In the past, wise people thought of the heart and mind as the center of someone’s core.
+- In the past, wise people thought of the heart and mind as the centre of someone’s core.

-- Our core acts, feels and expresses itself in a process that scientist call ‘self-talk’.
+- Our core acts, feels and expresses itself in a process that scientists call ‘self-talk’.

 - Our core acquires knowledge, makes assessments and acts as a reference for your beliefs.